COMP2110-2023/comp2110-portal-server/README.md

 It provides authentication, an advertising server and a blog application that can be used as part of a front-end web portal.

-The application is written using Express and uses a MongoDB database to store data.
+The application is written using Express and uses a SQLite database to store data.

 ## Running